 It Forces You to Be Up to Date

 Every week you know you have to write this email.
-Thea means you have to keep up things.
+That means you have to keep up on things.
 This doesn't mean micro-managing and snooping, but it means building up some habits that let you figure this out from the ambient information.

 At times you'll find yourself thinking, I have no idea what Judy is working on.
 And you'll realize you haven't been following along or paying enough attention.
 And because you want to sponsor her and provide good information, you'll fix that.